Anurag787303/math_quiz_webapp/Readme.md

 # Project Overview

-Welcome to our new GitHub repository!
-This is the basic structure set up for both the frontend and backend components.
-Below are instructions on how to check the interconnectedness of the frontend and backend:
+Welcome to the Github repo of Team Paanch Minute.
+This is a submission for "Foundational Literacy and Numeracy Program" organised by Jayashankar Bhupalpally distrcit of Telangana for improving Mathematics and English skills in Primary Schools.

+Time: 1 week from 28th Jan'24 to 04th Feb'24.

-## Steps to Check Interconnectedness
+## Steps to setup locally

 1. **Backend Setup:**
    - Navigate to the `root` folder.